-A room with a blue view can help you feel less blue, a new study finds.
+A room with a blue view can help you feel less blue.

-Living in a neighborhood where you have lots of opportunity to gaze at blue spaces — bodies of water like the sea — is associated with lower levels of stress, researchers found.
-They did not see a similar effect with green spaces, contradicting other studies.
+Living in a neighborhood where people have lots of opportunity to gaze at blue spaces — bodies of water like the sea — is associated with lower levels of stress, the authors of a 2016 study found.
+They didn't see a similar effect with green spaces, contradicting other studies.

 The findings may help city planners and others find ways to boost mental health in urban settings, said co-author Amber Pearson.

 “It’s kind of intuitive that you spend time gazing out at the water and it’s relaxing,” Pearson, a health geographer and assistant professor at Michigan State University, told TODAY.

 “We’re living in an increasingly urbanized world.
 A lot of wealthy countries have over 85 percent of the population living in cities… so if we can find features in cities that promote mental health, this is really going to help us into the future.”

 The study focused on Wellington, New Zealand, which offered some unique features.
 As the country’s capital, it’s a highly urbanized area.
 But it’s also surrounded by water — the Tasman Sea and the Pacific Ocean — and it has lots of forests and hills.

 Most studies look at how near or far people live from green or blue spaces to examine their health effects.
 But that doesn’t necessarily mean the residents actually see those parks or lakes.
 Their view could be blocked by hills or tall buildings, for instance.